greenm01/ec4x/docs/ec4x_specs.md

 Movement across the lanes is explained in Section 4.

-Players start the game with one homeworld (Class P6 planet with a Rich solar system and 500 PU) 250 Monero (XMR) in the treasury, one spaceport, one shipyard, one fully loaded ETAC, a cruiser, two destroyers, and two scouts.
+Players start the game with one homeworld (An Abundant Eden planet, Level IV colony with 420 PU), 210 Monero (XMR) in the treasury, one spaceport, one shipyard, one fully loaded ETAC, a Cruiser, two Destroyers, and two Scouts.
+All tech levels start at zero.

 Each player's homeworld should be placed on the outer ring, as far as strategically possible from rival home system(s).